Touchstone and Capstone Courses

 The Theology and Practice of Fellowship

-A study of God’s purpose for fellowship and the doctrine of ecclesiology, the student will develop a biblical understanding of the church and how the church has expressed the purpose of fellowship throughout history.
-In addition, learners will identify select functions and forms of fellowship and examine various organizational systems for promoting the purpose of fellowship.
+A study of God’s purpose for fellowship and the doctrine of the church, the course will develop a biblical understanding of the church and how the church has expressed the purpose of fellowship throughout history.
+In addition, learners will identify the functions and forms of fellowship and examine various organizational systems for promoting the purpose of fellowship.

 Building a Small Group Ministry

 This course teaches principles for establishing and maintaining healthy small groups, and explores the various types of small groups.
+The learner will discover how to use small groups as the assimilation process for the church.
 Emphasis will be given to how to help groups reproduce themselves to develop a healthy and growing church.

 Personal Counseling Skills